Marcio Kogan: 2000s

-The 2010s
+2010s

 This period is marked by the internationalization of Kogan's production and the diversification of the architectural programs.
 The ongoing projects include hotels in Portugal and Indonesia, and projects being concluded in Chile and Uruguay.

 In 2011, Kogan was selected to be an Honorary Member of the American Institute of Architects (AIA), also given to another Brazilian, Angelo Bucci, that same year.
 For the Venice Biennale of Architecture in 2012, Studio MK27 produced a video installation representing fictional in the V4 House.
 The Brazilian Pavilion was greatly praised by the international media including the British paper “The Guardian” with the critic Steve Rose classifying the installation as the “highlight of the Biennale” and “great fun”.

 Furthermore, Studio MK27, during these last few years, began designing furniture, including fixtures, taps and a bathtub.

 Among the main international awards received recently, highlights include: Leaf Awards with the Punta Casa (2011) and the M&M House (2013), the Record House with Bahia House (2011) and the World Architecture Festival (WAF) with the Decameron Store (2011), Record Interiors with Studio SC (2012) and the International Design Award with the Redux House (2014).
 Studio R was selected in 2014 as a finalist in the Mies Crown Hall Americas Prize as one of the 36 projects built in America between 2000 and 2013.

 In 2014, Moleskine launched a supplement about Studio MK27 showing the quotidian in the office, sketches and their main inspirations.
 The book will be a part of the series “Inspiration and Process in Architecture”.